tneos/ellnot-online/README.md

 ### Purpose

-After following a software development coding Bootcamp in Edinburgh (ITPT), Ellnot meant to be my final project and ended up being more demanding that I anticipated as I decided to use React on the front-end for the first time.
+After following a software development coding Bootcamp in Edinburgh (ITPT), Ellnot meant to be my final project and ended upbeing more demanding that I anticipated as I decided to use React on the front-end for the first time. <br/>
-Being the designer and using Figma in order to create a number of prototypes was time consuming but it proved to be beneficial as I moved on the development phase.
+Being the designer and using Figma in order to create a number of prototypes was time consuming but it proved to be beneficial as I moved on to the development phase.
 The idea was to try and implement as many features possible, but the one that I found particularly challenging was creating a functional search bar.

 <!-- Screenshots -->